 An important feature of the Book Festival's programme is a high profile debates and discussions series.
 Each year writers from all over the world gather to become part of this unique forum in which audience and author meet to exchange thoughts and opinions on some of the world's most pressing issues.

-Running alongside the general programme is the highly regarded Children's Programme, which has grown to become a leading showcase for children's writers and illustrators.
-Incorporating workshops, storytelling, panel discussions, author events and book signings, the Children's Programme is popular with both the public and schools alike and now ranks as the world's premier books and reading event for young people.
+Running alongside the general programme is the highly regarded Baillie Gifford Children's Programme, which has grown to become a leading showcase for children's writers and illustrators.
+Incorporating workshops, storytelling, panel discussions, author events and book signings, the Baillie Gifford Children's Programme now ranks as the world's premier books and reading event for young people.

 The Book Festival is proud to run its own independent bookselling operation.
 All proceeds from the sale of books are invested back into the running of the Book Festival, a not-for-profit charity organisation which annually raises in excess of 80% of its own funds.

-Together with its counterparts, the International Festival, the Jazz Festival, the Fringe, the Art Festival, the Film Festival and the Edinburgh Mela, the Edinburgh International Book Festival forms what is now widely regarded as the biggest and best arts festival in the world.
+Together with its counterparts, the International Festival, the Jazz Festival, the Fringe, the Art Festival, the Film Festival, the Edinburgh International Book Festival forms what is now widely regarded as the biggest and best arts festival in the world.

 The Edinburgh International Book Festival's current director is Nick Barley, who was appointed in October 2009.